Supporting church planters as missionaries.

 I made a 3rd suggestion.
 “The board wouldn’t let me try that,” came the reply.

 We began to look into the Association of Related Churches, (ARC).
-Pastor liked the idea.
-And so did the board.

-Then a church in Denton Texas was launched.
+Then CWC Denton Texas was launched.

 Later my Senior Pastor and I talked about the partnership with VBS, the sound system, and the food bank.